Gageperrin/it-notes/it-topics/cissp.md

 Employees and contractors should undergo proper screening and interview with signed legal agreements such as NDA's before being onboarded.
 They should also sign Acceptable Use Policies (AUP) to define what is acceptable or unacceptable behavior, given their role and responsibilities.

 User behavior analytics (UBA) and user and entity behavior analytics (UEBA) should be conducted by a SIEM to track for anomalous or potentially threatening internal behavior.
+Endpoint detection and response (EDR) packages go beyond traditioanl antimalware and use advanced techniques to automatically eradicate malware.

 ## 5.3 - Federated Identity with a Third-Party Service